grensen/easy_regression/README.md

   <img src="https://github.com/grensen/easy_regression/blob/main/figures/demo.png?raw=true">
 </p>

-The demo first loads the hyperparameters of the model and then checks if the MNIST dataset is available.
+The demo first loads the hyperparameters and then checks if the MNIST dataset is available.
 If not, the dataset is downloaded from my GitHub account and placed in the appropriate folder from where the data can be reloaeded.
 After that, the demo already starts with easy regression.
 For this purpose, the entire training data set is trained with 60,0000 samples.
 In addition, after each epoch, a test is performed with 10,000 to determine the accuracy for the test data that was not learned.

-After that, inifinity regression begins, where only the inputs are randomly switched off before the system gets them.
+Then inifinity regression begins, where only the inputs are randomly switched off before the system gets them.

 Finally, the trained model is saved and reloaded from the file to test it again.
 This is to make sure that everything works right, which seems to be the case.

 ## High Level Code

+To run the code you need [Visual Studio](https://visualstudio.microsoft.com/de/downloads/) with .Net 5 or higher.
+After that you can start a console application, switch from Debug to Release mode, copy the code and then run the demo.

 ~~~cs
 using System; using System.Linq; using System.IO;